mdb1/best-practices-example/.github/docs/general/swift/OrganizationWithinAFile.md

 ### Key Considerations
 * Files are organized in the following order:
 	* Default header created by Xcode
-	* Import statements
+	* Import statements (sorted)
 	* Protocols that are associated primarily with the major type declaration of the file.
 	* The major type declaration of the file
 	* Nested type declarations
 	* Properties
       * Public propertyWrappers
 	    * Public properties
 	    * Internal propertyWrappers
         * Internal properties
 	    * Private properties
     * Initializer
     * Public Extensions
-    * Extension protocol conformances
+    * Extension protocol conformance
     * Internal Extensions
     * Private Extensions